Skip to contents

 data

-A data.table containing the result column and predictor columns (prefixed with "id_pred_")
+A data.table containing the did_transition column and predictor columns (prefixed with "id_pred_")

 ...